-Ramadan and Type 2 diabetes
+Ramadan and Type 2 Diabetes: 5 Things to Know

 Ramadan represents a key event in the Islamic calendar for many Muslims.
 From Thursday 23rd April until Saturday 23rd May, Muslims can choose to fast, where they do not eat or drink during daylight hours until sunset.
 For people with type 2 diabetes, particularly those with symptoms of coronavirus, it’s best to seek medical advice before embarking on fasting.